The Health Benefits of Meditation

 How Meditation Mellows the Mind

 While meditation is an ancient healing tool, it seems especially relevant in modern times.
-It can help us unplug from our iPods and Wiis and tune into the wiring of our own minds.
+It can help us unplug from technology and tune into the wiring of our own minds.
 To get the most out of meditation, don’t think you are wasting time or doing nothing.

-Just as you don’t waste time going to the gym for physical fitness, neither do you waste time meditation for mental fitness.
+Just as you don’t waste time going to the gym for physical fitness, neither do you waste time meditating for mental fitness.

 – Dr. Sears